Your Genes And Acne – Is There A Connection?

 The truth is that your genes may have provided you with a proneness toward breaking out.
 Yet, this doesn’t have to be a fatal verdict.
 Your lifestyle choices have the potential to essentially regulate the real extent to which your complexion will be affected.
 Lifestyle refers to your daily habits, the food and drink that you choose to ingest, whether or not you exercise, etc. Particularly, concrete choices such as whether or not you smoke, can really worsen your situation.
 Smoking dries out your skin and makes it appear dull and lusterless.

 There are also things you may be doing in your daily life that have lesser known skin-related effects.
-Chlorine, for instance, can have incredibly deteriorating consequences on your complexion.
+Chlorine, for instance, can have incredibly deteriorating consequences7 on your complexion.
 This means that frequently swimming in highly chlorinated waters can not only cause your skin to dry out but it can lead to severe breakouts.
 There are also factors whose relationship with acne is still controversial, in regards to whether or not they negatively impact your skin.
 For example, sunlight, of all things, divides scientists on the question of the harm, or the benefits, that it can contribute to your complexion.
 Basically, you can try to follow skincare advice provided by specialists but this is in no way guaranteed to solve your problem – especially as some of this advice tends to be rooted in controversy and uncertainty.

 The Best Possible Path Of Action

 The bottom line is that the best possible advice for you and your skin is to simply not focus on it too much.
 Firstly, chances are that your acne is a result of your genetic history, so it is most likely that you will not be able to completely rid yourself of it.
-Secondly, simple lifestyle choices can contribute to whether or not your breakouts will fully flare up or stay put.
+Secondly, simple lifestyle choices can contribute8 to whether or not your breakouts will fully flare up or stay put.

 However, most importantly, your skin doesn’t define who you are.
 It is important to remember that your skin problems are completely irrelevant to your worth as a person and to your human experience.
 In essence, the more you focus on its appearance, the more it will bother you!
 So, stop paying so much attention to it and get on with your life.
 If there is not much you can do about a few pimples, what is the point of stressing out over them?
 Indeed, stress is another major element, proven to add gravity to skin conditions.
 So, keep that in mind as you relax and enjoy your life without spending most of it worrying about something that you may simply not be able to change.